-Maximum log length 20 in (508 mm) east-west Flue outlet diameter 6 in (152 mm) Recommended connector pipe diameter 6 in (152 mm) Type of chimney CAN/ULC S629, UL 103 HT (2100 °F) Baffle material Vermiculite Approved for alcove installation Not approved Approved for mobile home installation‡ Not approved Shipping weight (CB00014 model ) 325 lb (147 kg) Shipping weight (CB00009 model ) 315 lb (143 kg) Appliance weight (CB00014 model ) 256 lb (116 kg) Appliance weight (CB00009 model) 273 lb (124 kg) Type of door Single, glass with cast iron frame Type of glass Ceramic glass Blower Included (up to 100 CFM) Particulate emission standard EPA / CSA B415.1-10 USA standard (safety) UL 1482 Canadian standard (safety) ULC S627
+Maximum log length 20 in (508 mm) east-west

+Flue outlet diameter 6 in (152 mm)

+Recommended connector pipe diameter 6 in (152 mm)

+Type of chimney CAN/ULC S629, UL 103 HT (2100 °F)

+Baffle material Vermiculite

+Approved for alcove installation Not approved

+Approved for mobile home installation [‡] Not approved

+Shipping weight 333 lb (151 kg)

+Appliance weight 287 lb (130 kg)

+Type of door Single, glass with cast iron frame

+Type of glass Ceramic glass

+Blower Included (up to 130 CFM)

+Particulate emission standard EPA / CSA B415.1-10

+USA standard (safety) UL 1482

+Canadian standard (safety) ULC S627

-\\ East-west: through the door you see the longitudinal sides of the logs; north-south: through the door you see the tips of the logs.
+East-west: through the door you see the longitudinal sides of the logs; north-south: through the door you see the tips of the logs.

-&lt;sup>‡ Mobile home (Canada) or manufactured home (USA): The US department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as followed; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
+[‡] Mobile home (Canada) or manufactured home (USA): The US department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as followed; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
 In Canada, a mobile home is a dwelling for which the manufacture and assembly of each component is completed or substantially completed prior to being moved to a site for installation on a foundation and connection to service facilities and which conforms to the CAN/CSA-Z240 MH standard.